-- Declaration by Accredited Institution (AI)\ - Self declaration at initial registration. - Self regulation of active member. - Concern/allegation raised by member of the public/employer (complainant)\\
+- A. Declaration by Accredited Institution (AI)\ - B. Self declaration at initial registration - C. Self regulation of active registrant - D. Concerns/allegation raised by a member of the public/employer (complainant)\\ - E. Information received by BASRaT (this may be from a number of sources including an insurance claim or information reported in the media)